+We have now seen why it is unlikely that Conway's results can carry over to divisor problems.
+Here we will see that the outlook is even brighter for holdout problems, because unlike divisor problems, neither finite nor infinite holdout problems are periodically linear.
+Both of these classes have infinite sets of divisors, trying to put them in a periodically linear form would require finding some finite modulus $N$ under which all their operations can be expressed.
+But this is not possible with infinite divisor sets, for any $N$ chosen, there will always be a prime $p$ in $\mathbb{D}$ that is larger than $N$.
+This periodic linear function will either fail to divide by $p$ when it is possible, or it will divide by $p$ when the result would not be an integer, since both numbers divisible by $p$ and not can end up with the same remainder modulo $N$.\\*

-The sets of all finite holdout problems and all divisor problems are both countably infinite since you could assign each a binary integer for the primes included in their finite set, each value indicating the inclusion status of the $n$-th prime, such as $1101$ for $\{2,3,7\}$ where 0 indicates the omission of 5.
-Specifying an infinite holdout set requires an infinite string of bits, so there are an uncountably infinite number of them.
+The sets of all finite holdout problems and all divisor problems are both countably infinite.
+For every prime in the holdout set (or the divisor set respectively), a binary variable could be assigned, each value indicating the inclusion status of the $n$-th prime, such as $1101$ for $\{2,3,7\}$ where 0 indicates the omission of 5.
+Specifying an infinite holdout set requires an infinite string of bits (since both the holdout and divisor set are infinite), and there is an uncountably infinite number of infinite binary strings.